pc2/HiHiSpMV/README.md

 ### 1. Definitions

-- ``Vector_SIZE``: Defines the maximum size length of the square tile.
+- ``Vector_SIZE``: Defines the maximum side-length of the square tile.
 Could be adjusted according to the available BRAM blocks.
 - ``DEBUG <0-3>``: Applicable in ``sw_emu`` only to log the operations inside each CU.
 - Trip-count constants: Used for latency reports generatione e.g ``*_min`` and ``*_max``.